What is 12 Percent of 80? A thorough look to Percentage Calculations

 Method 4: Using a Calculator

 Most calculators have a percentage function (%) that simplifies the process.
 Simply enter 80, press the multiplication button, enter 12, and then press the percentage button.
-The calculator will automatically perform the calculation and display the result: 9.6.
+Because of that, the calculator will automatically perform the calculation and display the result: 9.
+6.

 The Significance of Understanding Percentage Calculations